Planning Your Stay Abroad

 • Waivers: waivers or partial waivers are possible for students who have done a stay abroad, no more than 2 years prior to beginning their studies, which fulfils the usual requirements concerning duration and workload.
 To request a waiver, please write a formal letter including all necessary documentation, addressed to the Dr. Nicole Nyffenegger.

-It is advised to start the planning phase early as there are binding deadlines and the process can be lengthy.
+We advise you to start planning early as there are binding deadlines and the process can take quite some time.
 Most students report that it is best to think about your stay abroad as soon as you begin your studies, and to start planning a year before your intended departure.
 The resources below will help.

 Once your plans are fairly concrete and you have read all the information on this site, please see the International Coordinator Dr. Nicole Nyffenegger (D 208) during her walk-in consultation hours and bring along the Stay Abroad - Agreement Sheet (ideally already filled in).
 For walk-in consultation hours, no appointment is necessary (i.e. you just walk in during the set hours).